Auto Accident Injury Care & Chiropractic located in Jacksonville, FL

 East Coast Injury Clinic

 If you’ve recently begun having migraine headaches following a recent car accident or head injury, you’re probably experiencing post-traumatic headaches (PTH), or headaches brought on by a traumatic brain injury (TBI).
 For the estimated 1.7 million people who are affected by TBIs of varying degrees every year, recurrent headaches are the most common complaint.
-The specialists at East Coast Injury Clinic in Jacksonville, Florida, are committed to providing complete headache and migraine relief to injury patients living in communities across the northeastern region of Florida.
+Headaches treatment specialists at East Coast Injury Clinic in Jacksonville, Florida are committed to providing complete headache and migraine relief to injury patients living in communities across the northeastern region of Florida.

 What are post-traumatic headaches?